Motivation

 Results

 I also got some results for NGINX running on the Linux server.
-Since NGINX is not availabe on Windows, so I couldn't get the counterpart results on Windows.
+Since NGINX is not well supported on Windows, so I didn't get the counterpart results on Windows.

 Each number is the median of 3 runs.
 The raw data can be found here: Benchmark result raw data